 In case you are not familiar with “Janus,” the NJEA posted an article about this case on its website last November.

-The title of that article pretty much reveals the NJEA’s opinion, and also suggests why the union would be supportive of a “pre-emptive” attempt to counteract it:
+As you can see below, the title of that article pretty much reveals the NJEA’s opinion about this case, and also suggests why the union would be supportive of a “pre-emptive” attempt to counteract it:

 Janus poses a serious threat to NJEA power.